 Every music lover knows that it is easier to find and listen to all the favorite tracks by creating a Playlist or several.
 Chances are, you might have quite a few Playlists situated in iTunes and would love for them to feature in Groove Music.
 Well then, fret not my child, we’re here to help.

 Return to the Groove Music app, then back to the “Settings” area.
 You should see, “Import iTunes playlists” under “Music on this PC.”
 In the dialog, we recommend hitting “import” and just sit back as it all falls into place.

-Let’s hope good sense prevail here, or else we’ll have to find other means to import iTunes content to Groove Music.
+Let’s hope good sense prevails here, or else we’ll have to find other means to import iTunes content to Groove Music.